thousandyears/garden/README.md

 Are there any alternatives?
 Are there feasible modes of organisation where one only ever sings off one's own work?

-_Thousand Years is a sanctuary for visions of corporate cultures where the purpose of typical work would be to empower other colleagues to express their domains of expertise as independently as possible – especially from ourself._
+_Thousand Years is a sanctuary for visions of corporate cultures where the purpose of typical work would be to empower our colleagues to express their domains of expertise as independently as possible – especially from ourself._

 [very much work in progress]